 (1) (2) (3) (4) (5) (6) (7) (8) SI.
-No. Name of the Project Item from the list of activities in schedule VII to the Act Local area Locatio on of the Project Amount spent Mode of implementation Mode of implementation - Through implementing agency (Yes/ No) State District for the Project (₹ in million) on - Direct (Yes / No) Name CSR Registration Number 1.
+No. Name of the Project Item from the list of activities in schedule Local area Amount spent Mode of implementation plementation - ementing agency VII to the Act (Yes/ No) State District for the Project (₹ in million) on - Direct (Yes / No) Name CSR Registration Number 1.
 COVID-19 Aid Initiative -Distribution of Oxygen Concentrators Promoting healthcare including preventive healthcare Yes Delhi All districts of Delhi 9.48 Yes - - 2.
 Tech solution to support parents of children in Government schools Promoting Education Yes Delhi All districts of Delhi 7.64 No SAAJHA CSR00000418 3.
-Extending aid to tackle COVID 19 - Emergency Health Care Kits Promoting healthcare including preventive healthcare Yes Delhi All districts of Delhi 1.02 Yes - - https://corporate.indiamart.com/Social-Responsibility/
+Extending aid to tackle COVID 19 - Emergency Health Care Kits Promoting healthcare including preventive healthcare Yes Delhi All districts of Delhi 1.02 Yes - -